-SPCH 101 F,S,SU Fundamentals of Speech (3-0)
+SPCH 101 F.S.SU Fundamentals of Speech (3-0)

 Fundamentals of Speech is an introduction to the fundamentals of effective public speaking and listening.
-The course is designed to develop confidence in selfand expression interpersonal communications.
+The course is designed to develop confidence in selfexpression and interpersonal communications.
 Speech 101 includes preparing, organizing and delivering oral messages within a variety of real life situations of communication.
-Audience analysis, the listening process and clarity emphasized. expression are (Prerequisite: ELI 35, if required by Crowder College's standard Admission testing procedures)
+Audience analysis, the listening process and clarity of expression are emphasized.
+(Prerequisite: ELI 35, if required by Crowder College's standard Admission testing procedures)